A new spin on the traditional lavender soap recipe with the addition of oat milk and a dash of geranium essential oil. So soothing!

 - When lye solution and oils are about room temperature combine the two and stick blend until medium trace (thin pudding consistency) is achieved

-- Place soap mold on a cutting board
+- Place soap mold on a cutting board for easy transport

-- Pour soap batter into mold and tap it down a couple of times to release any air bubbles
+- Pour soap batter into the mold and tap it down a couple of times to release any air bubbles

-- Mount the soap on top of each bar and texture using back of a small spoon
+- Mount the soap on top of each bar and texture using the back of a small spoon

 Rebecca